JosieOnGit/Luniks/A Guide to Everything Luniks.md

 To most, this entire repository filled to the brim with loosely related stories and documentations of events, might be **very overwhelming**.
 That's why this little document should help you guide through the maze of stories that the world of Luniks has to offer!

 # Geography
 The **Geography** is fairly straightforward.
-Two notable documents are here that are infrequently updated, which are:
+One document and several folders are here that are infrequently updated, which are:
 - **Adding a Nation to Lúniks**: An older (February 2023) document that remains unfinished but briefly describes the planet map and its continents, and how I struggle to place certain countries on top if it.
 Because of the high velocity in which nations and stories add new places and cities to the existing nations, I paused this while I develop those stories, before I'll continue writing this particular document.
-- **Cities per Nation**: A very straightforward document that lists every continent, nation, and its cities.
-This is frequently being updated and various descriptions to existing cities will be added to add further depth to the enormous planet.
+- **Continent Folders**: These folders are divided up into the four continents, each of which contain separate documents of each of the nations that are present on that continent, which themselves have a bit of history and contain a list of cities and towns within that nation.

 # Historic Events
 **Historic Events** is the maze of the repository, where every developed story is written down in.
 We'll go through every story, and tailing documents together, so you can dive in whereever you wish!